 - High strength-to-weight ratios: Aluminum’s structural integrity allows it to replace other heavier metals without sacrificing strength.

 - Outstanding chemical stability: Cast aluminum is one of the most difficult metals to alter chemically.

 - Excellent corrosion resistance: Aluminum is especially valuable for aircraft operating in environments susceptible to corrosion.

 - Resistance to high temperatures: This material holds up in high temperatures compared to most metals.

 - Superior thermal and electrical conductivity: Aluminum conserves vast amounts of energy with its outstanding conductivity rates.

 - Smooth surface finish: This feature aids in resistance and allows for easy modification of manufactured components.

 Other elements like silicon, manganese, copper, zinc or magnesium typically pair with aluminum to add more strength.
 Alloyed metals can also gain strength by cold working.
 Additionally, separate heat treatment steps can improve an alloy’s level of hardness.

 Choose Warner Brothers Foundry Company as Your Trusted Supplier

-With over 65 years of experience, Warner Brothers Foundry Company has earned its reputation as an esteemed aerospace casting company throughout Michigan and surrounding states.
+With over 65 years of experience, Warner Brothers Foundry Company has earned its reputation as an esteemed aerospace casting foundry throughout Michigan and surrounding states.
 Whether you require aluminum castings for production or prototypes, we’re here to serve all your needs.
 To learn more, call us at 586-773-0858 or contact us online today.